Local Government Elections - Next Election - October 2018

 In accordance with section 175 of the Community Charter, Council must seek the elector approval through an Alternative Approval Process to borrow these funds.
 The area to which this Alternative Approval Process applies is the Town of Ladysmith as defined by its municipal boundaries.

-Council will borrow the money and purchase the new Fire/Rescue vehicle unless, by 4:00 p.m. on Tuesday, November, 7, 2017, at least 10 per cent (699) of the electors in the Town of Ladysmith sign an elector response form opposing the borrowing.
-If you are opposed to this borrowing, you can submit an Elector Response Form indicating your opposition by 4:00 p.m. on Tuesday, November 7, 2017.
+Council will borrow the money and purchase the new Fire/Rescue vehicle.
+Submissions of opposition were due by 4:00 p.m. on Tuesday, November, 7, 2017.
+Note that at least 10 per cent (699) of the electors in the Town of Ladysmith needed to sign an elector response opposing the borrowing for this not to be approved.

 What is an AAP?

-The deadline to submit an elector response form if you are opposed to the Town borrowing funds for a new Fire/Rescue vehicle is 4:00 p.m. on Tuesday, November 7, 2017.
+The deadline to submit an elector response form if you are opposed to the Town borrowing funds for a new Fire/Rescue vehicle was 4:00 p.m. on Tuesday, November 7, 2017.

 There are two types of electors -- resident and non-resident.